 I scoured the internet to see what other people have made with them…and came up with a whole lot of nothing.
 But I did find out that they are a nutritional powerhouse that is definitely worth paying attention to.

 They come from Brazil and aren’t too widely available around here yet.
-They’re packed with protein and fiber – one 30g serving has just 160 calories, 8.7g of protein and 2.8g of fiber.
-They’re also loaded with antioxidants!
+Baru nuts are packed with protein and fiber – one 30g serving is 160 calories, 8.7g of protein and 2.8g of fiber.
+They are also loaded with antioxidants!

 For that reason, I wanted to blend them up in a smooth and luscious nut butter.
 They do have a sort of skin around them which can make the nut butter a little bit grainy (but still pretty dang smooth), so if you want a SUPER smooth nut butter, you’ll want to remove the skins.